nguy3n47/VnEShorts/README.md

 # VnEShorts
-Read short news updates in VnExpress
+A web application used to read short news updates in VnExpress